ajiva84/KaseiCoin/README.md

 ----------------------------------------------------------------
 # Usage guide

-Copy or import the contract.sol into the remix IDE, compile and deploye in VM environment.
+Copy or import the KaseiCoin.sol and KaseiCoinCrowdSale.sol  into the remix IDE, compile and deploye in VM environment.

 ---------------------------------------------------------------